bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_rn_making_of.md

 hidden: true
 draft: false
 ---
-The **Bitcoin Devkit**'s **React Native** version (`bdk-rn`) makes it easy to develop Bitcoin applications for both Android and IOS mobile platforms.
+The **BitcoinDevkit**'s **React Native** version (`bdk-rn`) makes it easy to develop bitcoin applications for both Android and IOS mobile platforms.
 Using `bdk-rn` knowledge of the underlying bitcoin and bdk api or rust is not required and using `bdk-rn` is similar to using any other RN module.
-Objective is to enable app developers to simply install using using `yarn add` and start using it in a React Native Project.
-The native code, rust lang implementation and confugurations any other details are all taken care of by bdk-rn.
+The goal is **Rapid Bitcoin Application Development** by doing the heavy lifting in advance and providing a reusable package for other developers to use.
+Developers simply install using using `yarn add` and start using it in a React Native Project.
+The native code, rust lang implementation, confugurations any other details are all taken care of by `bdk-rn`.

-This article is **NOT a guide on how to use bdk-rn** to build a Bitcoin Wallet or Application, rather this is an insight into how `bdk-rn` was developed.
-For help on how to use `bdk-rn` to develop a Bitcoin application please refer to the user guide in the readme on github.
+This article is **NOT a guide on how to use bdk-rn** to build a bitcoin Application, rather this is an insight into how `bdk-rn` was developed.
+For help on how to use `bdk-rn` to develop a bitcoin Wallet or Application please refer to the user guide in the readme on github: https://github.com/LtbLightning/bdk-rn#usage.
 There will be `how to guides` published shortly on getting started with `bdk-rn`.
-This article will help answer queries from curious minds out there who have asked for this information in the past.

 ## React Native Architecture

-At a high level, RN consists of the UI front end part fo the code which is JavaScript which interacts with the native IOS and Android platforms over a bridge.
+At a high level, RN consists of the UI front which is essentally JavaScript which interacts with the native IOS and Android platforms over a bridge.
 When communicating over the bridge values from JS are converted to native and vice versa.

-The native part of a RN project consists of Android as well as IOS components.
-The Android and IOS parts are full fledged native projects which interact with the JS side.
+The native part of RN  consists of Android as well as IOS modules and components.
+The Android and IOS sections are full fledged native projects which interact with the JS side over the native bridge.
 A RN project has all the build configuraiton required to build both Android and IOS projects.

-For the purpose of making `bdk-rn`, `bdk-kotlin` is used as the native Android module and `bdk-swift` as IOS nativemodule.
-These are configured and wrapped in a RN Project such that they are part of the platform specific native modules within the RN Project.
-This is then built to be a reusable React Native module so that it can be added to RN projects.
+For the purpose of making `bdk-rn`, `bdk-kotlin` is used as the native Android module and `bdk-swift` as native IOS module.
+These are configured and wrapped in a RN Project as part of the platform specific native modules within the RN Project.
+This RN Project is then built to be a reusable React Native module.

 ![](./bdk_rn_making_of/BDK-RN-Architecture.png)

-## Android Native Integration
+## Native Integration

-We will go into the details of Android Native integration, similar steps are done for IOS as well.
-In order to talk to native modules on Android and IOS, React Native provides a React Context API for both Java/Kotlin as well as Swift.
-These serve as the interface to the native bridge allowing communication from JS to native modules.
+In order to communicate to native modules on Android and IOS, React Native provides React Context API for Java/Kotlin as well as Swift.
+React Context API are used to build the interface to the native bridge allowing communication from JS to native modules.

-bdk-rn uses React Context API plus some native code to wrap and enhance bdk APIs.
-The native code calls and interacts wit the Android and IOS native modules whic in turn interface with the underlying mobile platform.
+bdk-rn uses React Context API plus some native code to wrap and enhance bdk-kotlin and bdk-swift APIs.
+The native code calls and interacts with the Android and IOS native modules which interface with the underlying mobile platform.

 <img src="./bdk_rn_making_of/BDK-RN.png" style="display: block; margin: 0 auto; zoom: 20%" />

+## Android Module

+We will go into the details of how the BDK Android Module is integrated, similar steps are done for IOS as well.

 Starting off with a basic RN project.
 This project will be enhanced with bdk-kotlin and bdk-swift binaries and native code.
-For now lets go into the details for Android, IOS has similar steps to be done for the IOS project.
+For now lets go into the details for Android, IOS has similar steps to be done.

 The Android native project is located under the root project folder.